Giddapahar Imperial Muscatel Second Flush

 Most of us might know the term “second flush” only from India.
 However, this doesn’t mean there wouldn’t be any “second flushes” – summer pickings – in other tea regions, too.
 Though the spring picking generally enjoys the highest prestige among tea lovers for most types of tea, summer pickings do have their own favorable features.
 This applies in particular to India, where in summer the flowery notes of the spring picking give way to ever deeper sweetness.
 To support and highlight this sweetness at its best, Darjeeling tea gardens generally process their second flushes to classic black tea.
 As a result, most friends of Darjeeling tea will have a place for both in their hearts – and in their cupboards.
 And there are even tea lovers, who prefer the sweet dark roast of a black second flush from the floweriness of the first flushes.

 And here’s to other Darjeeling second flushes at Siam Tea Shop:

-For Giddapahar tea garden’s first flush, please click the following link:
+For teas of Darjeeling’s spring picking (“First Flushes”), please click the following link:

 In addition, check here for our annual offer of Darjeeling’s mild and aromatic “Autumnals” (autumn pickings):